ShenyangJiang0505/ShenyangJiang/index.md

 **Does corporate social responsibility conduce to the mitigation of liability of newness?
 Evidence from China.
 Small Business Economics.** Yan Z., Wei, J. 2021.

-### Markdown

-For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/ShenyangJiang0505/ShenyangJiang0505.github.io/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact